daveromsey/browsersync-helper/readme.md

 The snippet allows Browsersync's proxy feature to work without adding the port to the URL, which can cause various issues on WordPress sites.

-Browsersync Helper can be configured to work for a theme, child theme, plugin, or mu-plugin.
-By default, it's configured to work for a theme (or child theme, if in use), but this can be changed by customizing the options.
+Browsersync Helper can be configured to work with a theme (default) or plugin.
+This can be changed by [customizing the plugin's options](#modifying-default-plugin-options).

 ## Prerequisites